Operational machine learning for remote spectroscopic detection of CH$_{4}$ point sources: Data

 \subsection{EMIT dataset}

-The EMIT dataset currently forms the largest released dataset of methane leak events from a hyperspectral sensor with global coverage.
-EMIT is an imaging spectrometer deployed on the ISS, which provides a near-global coverage of Earth since its launch in July 2022.
+The EMIT dataset currently represents the largest released \fix{machine learning-ready} dataset of methane leak events from a hyperspectral sensor with global coverage \fix{so far}.
+EMIT is an imaging spectrometer deployed on the ISS that has provided near-global coverage of Earth since its launch in July 2022.
 The mission has been extended at least until 2026.
-EMIT captures images with ground resolution of 60 m, with spectral bands between 381 nm and 2493 nm, and spectral resolution of approximately 7.5 nm.
-The sensor produces images of about 76.8 km x 74.52 km area.
+EMIT captures images with a ground resolution of 60 m, with spectral bands between 381 nm and 2493 nm, and a spectral resolution of approximately 7.5 nm.
+The sensor produces images of an area of about 76.8 km x 74.52 km.
 We refer to these as {\it full tile} or {\it full granule} captures.

 We create our dataset from 3806 methane leak events detected by the IMEO team.
 Figure \ref{fig:emit_stratification} details the stratification of these events into sectors and countries.
 An additional 5965 locations that have been validated as not containing any plume leaks are included in this dataset.
-In total the dataset uses 3917 unique EMIT captures, 1528 of which contain plumes.
+In total, the dataset uses 3916 unique EMIT captures, 1528 of which contain plumes.

 These sources add up to more than 7.8 Tb of data, so extracting small tiles from these full scenes is necessary to reduce the size.
-Specifically, we extract smaller subregions of 256x256px (about 15.36 x 15.36 km) as geotiff files to reduce data storage requirements.
+Specifically, we extract smaller subregions of 256x256px (about 15.36 x 15.36 km)\fixS{ as geotiff files} to reduce data storage requirements.
+This data is then kept in the GeoTIFF format.
 These tiles are centered around methane leak events, so further tiling is suggested to break this regularity.
-It is important to bookkeep which tiles overlap so that they can be kept in same validation splits.
-To this end, we split tiles into train, validation and test subsets using selected date ranges, which ensures that different splits do not use the same source scene.
-These splits are shown on Figure \ref{fig:emit_temporal_split}.
-For training they are further tiled and augmented according to the input resolution of the models.
-A selected sample of data from the test split, 105 plume events and 95 no-plume images, are also downloaded as full EMIT tiles.
+It is important to bookkeep which tiles overlap so that they can be kept in the same validation splits.
+To this end, we split tiles into train, validation, and test subsets using selected date ranges, which ensures that different splits do not use the same source scene.
+These splits are shown in Figure \ref{fig:emit_temporal_split}.
+For training, they are further tiled and augmented to match the models' input resolution.
+A selected sample of data from the test split, 105 plume events and 95 no-plume images, is also downloaded as full EMIT tiles.